 We need more of that, don’t we?
 Strength in the Lord?
 I know I do!

 Strengthening Ourselves in the Lord

 We may not be facing the same kind of turmoil and personal danger that David was, but in our daily struggles as a moms, wives, homemakers, friends, sisters, daughters…, we want to strengthen ourselves in the Lord.
-And when a storm hits, we want to find our strength and refuge in Him.
+And when a storm or crisis hits, we want to find our strength and refuge in Him.
 Don’t we?
 Our own strength is not enough when our hearts are distressed and we face trials and temptations.

 So how can we strengthen ourselves in the Lord?
 What does it mean?

 Give it to God

 Cast your cares on the LORD and he will sustain you; he will never let the righteous fall.
 (Psalm 55:22)

 In prayer and in attitude, turn your problems over to God.
 Let go of the outcome while staying diligent in what you must do to face the issue.

 We know this usually not a one-time thing and it’s rarely easy.
 Once you find that anxiety or distress creeping back in, turn it over once again to the God who is bigger than all of it and cares deeply for us!